| |

 The amount of time or number of sessions needed to gather

-information and negotiate an agreement will vary from couple
+information and negotiate an agreement will vary from situation

-to couple, so the cost of the Mediation will also vary.
+to situation, so the cost of the Mediation will also vary.
 Mediation,

 however, will always be much less costly than adversarial